Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Medium/Hammer/README.md

 ---

-## Remote Code Execution (RCE): JWT Forgery - Sensitive Key Exposure
+## Remote Code Execution (RCE) via Privilege Escalation: JWT Forgery - Kid and Role header manipulation

 > At first I thought there was a blacklist or a filter which prevented some commands, but looks like it's tied to our privilege.
 Because I cannot execute any command except for `ls`, even with advanced shell globbing techniques I came up with.
 Also there's this annoying script or something that keeps you logging out of the session by setting PHPSESSID=deleted :D. So I started analyzing the requests, and it seems we have to attack the JWT for privilege escalation.
 Then I found this key: